 Contemporary philosophy is characterized by a trend towards hyper-specialization.
-As a result, there is not much communication between philosophers working in different fields and traditions.
+As a result, there is not much communication between philosophers working in different fields and traditions, nor is there much overlap between historical and systematic perspectives on philosophical questions.
 I favour a “Big-Picture” approach to philosophy.
 This means that I try to connect seemingly unrelated debates by identifying shared metaphysical and epistemological problems they try to solve, and by consequently developing uniform solution strategies.

-For example, in my monograph Ineffability and Its Metaphysics: The Unspeakable in Art, Religion, and Philosophy (Palgrave Macmillan, 2016), I develop a uniform metaphysical account of ineffability, a phenomenon that has fascinated and puzzled philosophers for over two thousand years, by drawing on a range of debates from contemporary metaphysics, philosophy of religion, epistemology, philosophy of mathematics, philosophy of mind, philosophy of language, and aesthetics.
+For example, in my monograph Ineffability and Its Metaphysics: The Unspeakable in Art, Religion, and Philosophy (Palgrave Macmillan, 2016), I develop a uniform metaphysical account of ineffability, a phenomenon that has fascinated and puzzled philosophers from Laozi to Wittgenstein, by drawing on a range of debates from contemporary metaphysics, epistemology, aesthetics, philosophy of language, philosophy of religion, and philosophy of mind.

-My current research project, Mathematics Analogies, continues this comprehensive approach by applying argumentative strategies from the philosophy of mathematics to ontological, semantic, and epistemological questions arising in metaethics and the philosophy of religion.
+My current research project, Mathematics Analogies, continues this comprehensive approach by raising a question that has occupied philosophers from Plato to Kant and Wittgenstein: Can mathematics be a guide in our efforts to understand other a priori domains of philosophy, such as ethics, aesthetics, modality, or religion?
 Here is a summary of some published and in-progress papers relating to this project:

 ‘Mathematical and Moral Disagreement’ (in progress)